THE BEHAVIOURAL ARCHITECTS AUSTRALIA PTY LTD

 We may disclose personal information we collect from you:

 - to our related companies, suppliers, consultants, contractors or agents for the primary proposes for which it was collected or for other purposes directly related to the purpose for which the personal information is collected.
-For example, your name and telephone number may be disclosed to our supplier to enable that supplier to respond to your request for information about a particular product;

 - where the law requires or authorises us to do so;